Crisis of the West

 Book

-Nuclear War: A Scenario
+Annie Jacobsen: Nuclear War.
+A Scenario (2024)

 Up to now, no one outside of official circles has known exactly what would happen if a rogue state launched a nuclear missile at the Pentagon.
 Second by second and minute by minute, these are the real-life protocols that choreograph the end of civilisation as we know it.
 Based on dozens of new interviews with military and civilian experts, "Nuclear War" by Annie Jacobsen is at once a compulsive non-fiction thriller and a powerful argument that we must rid ourselves of these world-ending weapons for ever.